amrishparmar/CS50x-CryptoPlus/README.md

 * SHA-2 (SHA-256, SHA-512)
 * SHA-3

-A video of it in operation can be found at: [https://youtu.be/gh1LhD_goqQ](https://youtu.be/gh1LhD_goqQ)
+Additionally I created as part of the original submission can be found at: https://youtu.be/gh1LhD_goqQ